 The assumption that the solar system is heliocentric and that its position is by no means central in the known universe does not disprove astrology.
-Such speculation does not consider astrology geocentric by definition (there is also heliocentric astrology, but that’s another story).
-The ancient worldview was such that human beings and the external world were participants in a unitary reality; this unity was represented on a human level in the consciousness of an individual ego.
+Such speculation does not consider that astrology is geocentric by definition (there is also heliocentric astrology, but that’s another story).
+The ancient worldview was such that human beings, and the external world, were participants in a unitary reality; this unity was represented on a human level in the consciousness of an individual ego.
 Therefore, it was natural for the human being to be the bearer of a centralising – anthropocentric – vision.
 The cosmos expressed the “dance” of the creative principle it embodied.
-Today this is no longer the case; the core has shifted towards practical and objective experience, but the astrological axiom remains as it is.
+Today this is no longer the case; the core has shifted towards practical and objective experience, but the astrological axiom remains.

 The precession of the equinoxes

 Debunking the precession of the equinoxes is an absolute classic.
-The current constellations have shifted from the initial reference due to the precession and nutation movements of the Earth’s axis, at the rate of one degree every 72 years or so.
+The current constellations have shifted from the initial reference due to the precession and nutation movements of the Earth’s axis, at one degree every 72 years or so.
 So, if you are from Taurus, you are actually from Aries.
 It is a problem.
 Or not, if we consider that the Western horoscope is based on the tropical zodiac and not on the sidereal one.
 The tropic year measures two successive passes of the Sun on the vernal point or zero degrees of Aries.
-The vernal point originates from the intersection of the equator’s projection on the celestial sphere and the ecliptic, which is the apparent annual path of the Sun.
-Put simply, it means that the zodiac is on a seasonal basis.
-The zodiac signs represent the alternation of the natural cycle symbolically expressed in the circle of animals.
+The vernal point originates from the intersection of the equator’s projection on the celestial sphere and the ecliptic, the Sun’s apparent annual path.
+Put simply; it means that the zodiac is on a seasonal basis.
+The zodiac signs represent the alternation of the natural cycle, symbolically expressed in the circle of animals.
 Due to the precession movement, the sidereal year is slightly longer and, over time, leads to a phase shift between the two reference systems.

 Final thoughts on the scientific aspects

 The fact that the universe is three-dimensional, that the stars are spaced apart, that on Alpha Centauri, the perspective would radically change, etc., has no probative value.
-We do not understand Astrology in the way we understand science today, as an investigation aimed at studying the processes that govern the sphere of manifest things through rigorous and theoretical knowledge.
-If we talk about astrological science, it is an investigation that considers the interaction between the phenomenon and the observer’s consciousness, who plays the role of author of an otherwise meaningless cosmic vision.
-As if to say that the universe and human consciousness are part of a single process, which allows us to decipher the astrological dynamics not in a purely material and distinctive sense but as signs or symbols that are integral elements of our unitary consciousness.
-From this perspective, speaking of the influence of stars or constellations is improper; astrology reflects a symbolic reality, divided from the knower only in appearance.
+We do not understand Astrology as we understand science today, as an investigation to study the processes that govern the sphere of manifest things through rigorous and theoretical knowledge.
+If we talk about astrological science, it is an investigation that considers the interaction between the phenomenon and the observer’s consciousness, who plays the role of author of an otherwise meaningless cosmic vision as if to say that the universe and human consciousness are part of a single process, which allows us to decipher the astrological dynamics not in a purely material and distinctive sense but as signs or symbols that are integral elements of our unitary consciousness.
+From this perspective, speaking of the influence of stars or constellations is improper; astrology reflects a symbolic reality divided from the knower only in appearance.

-Speaking of personality, it is inevitable that the so-called “confirmation bias” or the Forer effect act as attractors, as explained in the previous paragraph.
+Speaking of personality, it is inevitable that the so-called “confirmation bias” or the Forer effect acts as an attractor, as explained in the previous paragraph.
 But the result is obtained with a sort of deception, presenting the “test subject” with a series of linguistic elements sufficiently broad and contradictory to force to streamline the list until only what corresponds to one’s image remains in evidence.